paulmars/paulmars.github.com/_posts/2009-07-24-Sinatra-vs-Ruby-expectations.markdown

 </code>
 </p>

 Rails kinda does the same thing regarding routes (first declared executes).
 But because of rails' terse-ness regarding routes I expected it.
 I see everything on one page for routes, and assume top executes first.
-With sinatra, and ruby in general, I expected the last definition to override the first.
+With Sinatra, and ruby in general, I expected the last definition to override the first.

-(sinatra wins in terseness in every other regard vs rails and I understand why sinatra does this, now)
+(Sinatra wins in terseness in every other regard vs rails and I understand why Sinatra does this, now)